astrophysics108/website-rally/README.md

 - Fork the base repository and clone your fork.
 - Run `npm run dev` to start a development web server at `localhost:5173`.
-- Create a directory that is called the same as your GitHub username.
+- Create a directory that is called the same as your GitHub username *inside the `public` folder*.
 Place all of your files inside.
 - Add a link to your directory in `links.html` to allow other people to find your work.
 - Make sure that your site builds by running `npm run build`.
 - Open a PR back into the base repository.